petrovicstefanrs/cssgalore/README.md

 ---

-Even though there are a bunch of css generators out there, I made this as a self-improvement project with the goal to learn some new stuff.
-That being said, if you have any tips, find any bugs, have any ideas on how to improve these tools please feel free to speak your mind.
-Any input is appreaciated, especially if it's constructive critisism!
+Even though there are a bunch of CSS code generators out there, I made this as a <b><i>self-improvement project</i></b> with the goal to learn some new stuff.
+That being said, if you have any <b>tips</b>, find any <b>bugs</b>, have any <b>ideas</b> on how to <b>improve</b> these tools please feel free to speak your mind.
+Any input is appreaciated, especially if it's <b><i>constructive critisism!</i></b>

 ---

 ## How to use:

--Download or fork the repository
+* Download or fork the repository

--Locate application/config/config.php
+* Locate application/config/config.php

->Define base_url for the project
+  Define base_url for the project

--Locate application/config/database.php
+* Locate application/config/database.php

->Setup database information(used only for change log on official website)
+  Setup database information(used only for change log on official website)

--Locate application/controllers/contact.php
+* Locate application/controllers/contact.php

- >Add the necessary email information if you wish to recive emails via contact form
+  Add the necessary email information if you wish to recive emails via contact form

  	The commented lines need to be changed